 Incidents like these might be mere random events.
-The law of large numbers states that bizarre accidents happen all the time by chance.
+Bizarre accidents happen all the time by chance because so many things happen at the same time that some of them seem bizarre.
 There is no way of calculating the odds of an event like two television towers catching fire in one country in one day because these events are extremely rare.
 The probability of each of these events happening is extremely low, but the number of possible rare accidents is extremely high.

 But how low and how high?
 That matters a lot.
 If there are a million of these events, and the odds of one of them happening on a certain day is one in a million, we shouldn’t be surprised to see such events happening.
 On average an event like that should happen every day.
 But if the odds are one in a trillion, and these events happen quite often, we may be on to something, because on average it should happen once in a million days.

 We attribute meaning in many different ways and we are not inclined to think of randomness in the case of unusual events.
 The number of possible meaningful coincidences is close to infinite so it should not suprise us that meaningful coincidences happen.
 On the other hand, bizarre meaningful coincidences are more likely to happen to someone but are less likely to happen to you or me.
 A curious coincidence like two television towers catching fire on the same day is less remarkable than this happening twice.
 And a complex scheme of meaningful coincidences has more significance than a simple incident like two car doors opening in front of you on the same day.